Vienna

 September-OctoberVery high750-950 €Ideal, 18-22°CWachau harvest, pricing peak

-November-DecemberMaximum800-1100 €Cold, 2-8°CChristmas markets, New Year at the Opera
+November-DecemberMaximum800-1100 €Cold, 2-8°CChristmas markets, New Year's at the Opera

 Winter (January-March) remains underrated: Vienna under snow has its charm, museums are empty, and palaces slash prices.
 We've seen rooms at the Sans Souci for 320 € in February, versus 580 € in October.
-The dry cold (rarely below -5°C) is easier to bear than Parisian damp, and Viennese cafés (Café Central, Demel) come into their own when it's grey outside ✨
+The dry cold (rarely below -5°C) is easier to bear than Parisian damp, and Viennase cafés (Café Central, Demel) come into their own when it's grey outside ✨

 Where to stay: neighbourhoods and hotel types

 The Ringstrasse sector (between Opera and Stadtpark) lines up neoclassical palaces in former imperial bourgeois buildings: The Amauris, Park Hyatt, Mandarin Oriental.
 The architecture is spectacular (1860-1880 facades, marble staircases, glass roofs), and rooms often offer Ring views.
-Calmer than Innere Stadt, this sector suits long stays and travellers who prioritise comfort over buzz.
+Calmer than Innere Stadt, this sector suits long stays and travellers prioritising comfort over buzz.

 Our recommendations by profile:

 • First visit, comfortable budget: Hotel Sacher Wien (Innere Stadt).
-The quintessential Viennese myth, 3 minutes from the Opera, with Albertina views from corner suites.
+The quintessential Viennase myth, 3 minutes from the Opera, with Albertina views from corner suites.
 Impeccable service, sumptuous breakfast, and Sachertorte served in Empire salons.

 • Design and discretion: Sans Souci (Neubau).
 Baroque palace turned contemporary 5-star, with art collection in the corridors and Susanne Kaufmann spa.
 Creative clientele, excellent Veranda restaurant, less stuffy vibe than Ringstrasse palaces.

 • Intimacy and authenticity: Rooms by Wolfensson (Innere Stadt).
-Just 14 rooms, run by a Viennese family, in a tastefully renovated Baroque building.
+Just 14 rooms, run by a Viennase family, in a tastefully renovated Baroque building.
 No spa or 24/7 concierge, but personalised welcome and rates 30% below the grand palaces.

 • Contemporary luxury, recent opening: Rosewood Vienna (Petersplatz).
-Opened 2022 in a 19th-century former bank HQ, steps from St Stephen's.
+Opened in 2022 in a 19th-century former bank HQ, steps from St Stephen's.
 Spectacular architecture (central glass roof, monumental staircase), spacious rooms, and seasoned Rosewood service.

 • Historic palace, imperial experience: Hotel Imperial (Ringstrasse).
 The palace that has hosted royalty and heads of state since 1873.
 Intact in its grandeur (crystal chandeliers, Persian rugs, period furniture), with starred Opus restaurant and Sisley spa.